A vision policy is not the same as health insurance.

 It is important that you understand that your Vision Plan (Davis, EyeMed, VSP, among others) covers ROUTINE well-eye exams only (nearsightedness, farsightedness, and normal astigmatism) which includes the refraction to determine your eyeglass prescription.
 Some plans provide a limited contact lens evaluation benefit while many other do not provide any contact lens evaluation benefit.
 In addition, your plan may provide discounts or allowances towards eyeglass frames, lenses or contact lenses.
-As part of your routine well-eye exam, our doctors examine your eyes for many conditions and diseases including glaucoma, dry eyes, cataracts, retinal holes or tears, diabetic and hypertensive eye diseases, just to name a few.

 If you are having a vision exam using your vision insurance, the doctor will determine if a dilation is needed at the time of the appointment.
 For some, dilation may cause light sensitivity and blurry vision.
 Not all vision plans cover dilation.